curityio/cgi-grp2-signing-consentor/README.md

 ### Requirements for Building from Source
 The source code is written entirely in Java.
-Tests are written in Groovy and use *Spock* - http://spockframework.org/ and *Mockito* https://site.mockito.org/.
+Tests are written in Groovy and use [Spock](http://spockframework.org/) and [https://site.mockito.org/](Mockito).
 It can be compiled using Maven 3.
 The project can be compiled by executing a command like : `mvn clean package`.
 The build process requires JDK 8.

 #### Installation